Floydlang/floyd/Docs/Floyd toplevel.md

 Example components:

 - Clock component: a component written in Floyd Script that has its own state & inbox.
-- Multiplexer part: contains internal pool of clocks and distributes incoming messages to them to run in parallell.
+- Multiplexer part: contains internal pool of clocks and distributes incoming messages to them to run in parallel.
 - Built in local FS component: Read and write files, rename directory, swap temp files
 - Built in S3 component
 - Built in socket component